What does the expression "put water in your wine" mean?

 Concrete Examples

-Use of the Expression Today
+Use of Expression Today

 In Everyday Language